dbbs-lab/bsb-core/docs/source/topology/module/overview.rst

 Overview
 ########

 The topology module helps the placement module determine the shape and organization of the simulated space.
-Every simulated space contains a flat collection of :class:`Partitions <.topology.Partition>` organized into a hierarchy by a tree of :class:`Regions <.topology.Region>`.
+Every simulated space contains a flat collection of :class:`Partitions
+<.topology.partition.Partition>` organized into a hierarchy by a tree of :class:`Regions
+<.topology.region.Region>`.

 Partitions are defined by a least dominant corner (e.g. ``(50, 50, 50)``) and a most dominant corner (e.g. ``(90, 90, 90)``) referred to as the LDC and MDC